AumPauskar/blog/content/posts/misc/lab_expts.md

 - Title of the experiment\
 	Develop an embedded ‘c’ program to control the buzzer connected to arduino uno.
 - Objective of the experiment
+	- To interface the buzzer to Arduino Uno
+	- To learn how to control the buzzer using Arduino Uno
 - Brief theory about the experiment

+	This experiment involves developing an embedded C program for the Arduino Uno microcontroller to control a buzzer.

+	**Buzzer:** A buzzer or beeper is an audio signaling device, which may be mechanical, electromechanical, or piezoelectric.
+Buzzers are typically used in embedded systems to generate beeps for alarms, timers, and confirmation of user input such as a mouse click or keystroke.

+	**Buzzer Control:** To control a buzzer using a microcontroller like the Arduino Uno, you would typically connect the buzzer to one of the microcontroller's GPIO (General Purpose Input/Output) pins.
+You can then control the buzzer by setting this pin to a high or low state.
+When the pin is set to a high state, the buzzer is activated, and when it's set to a low state, the buzzer is deactivated.

 - Algorithm & Program
 	```c
 	//buzzer pgm